Certified Divorce Financial Analyst FAQ’s

 4. What role does a Certified Divorce Financial Analyst® play in gathering financial data?

-A CDFA works with the client to identify and collect the financial data from the marriage.
+A CDFA® works with the client to identify and collect the financial data from the marriage.
 From that we evaluate any key financial data related to divorce-income, deductions, living expenses for the husband and wife, real property and liabilities.
-They are considered the financial specialist in a divorce case which allows the attorney to focus on the legal aspects of the case.
+They are considered the financial specialist in a divorce case.
+This allows the attorney to focus on the legal aspects of the case.

 Collaborative Divorce is an alternative to divorce without litigation.
 Collaborative Practice is a voluntary dispute resolution process that is developed to preserve the integrity and dignity of families in conflict.

-The CDFA is a financial neutral in a Collaborative Divorce.
+The CDFA® is a financial neutral support resource in a Collaborative Divorce.
 We work with both parties to understand their existing finances and explain the impact of different settlement options.